 1. Schedule your day, including downtime

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Try this: schedule your day, including downtime.
-Write exactly what you plan to do during your work hours, from lunch breaks to meetings.
-Then, schedule your downtime for researching strollers and making doctor’s appointments.
+First, write exactly what you plan to do during your work hours, from lunch breaks to meetings.
+Then, schedule what you’ll do during your breaks, from finding strollers to making doctor’s appointments.

 Cal Newport, author of Deep Work: Rules for Focused Success in a Distracted World, says:

 “Schedule in advance when you’ll use the Internet, and then avoid it altogether outside these times.
 I suggest that you keep a notepad near your computer at work.
 On this pad, record the time you’re allowed to use the Internet.
 Until you arrive at that time, absolutely no network connectivity is allowed—no matter how tempting.”